 Bernstein, Jay H. (1997a) Spirits Captured in Stone: Shamanism and Traditional Medicine among the Taman of Borneo.
 Boulder, Colo. and London: Lynne Rienner Publishers.

 Bernstein, Jay H. (1996) “Higher order categories in Brunei Dusun ethnobotany: the folk-classification of rainforest plants.”
-In Tropical Rainforest Research-- Current Issues: Proceedings of the Conference held in Bandar Seri Begawan, April 1993, edited by D.S.
+In Tropical Rainforest Research--Current Issues, edited by D.S.
 Edwards, W.E.
 Booth, and S.C.
 Choy, 435-450.
 Monographieae Biologicae 74.
 Dordrecht and Boston: Kluwer Academic Publishers.